Leeds Conservatoire

 Leeds Conservatoire (formerly known as The Leeds Music Centre, the City of Leeds College of Music, and Leeds College of Music) is a higher education music conservatoire based in the Quarry Hill district of Leeds, England.
 It was founded in 1965 by Joseph Stones.

 Aside from its education provision, which also includes short courses and programmes for adults and school-age musicians, Leeds Conservatoire hosts a seasonal programme of concerts, largely in its 350-seat auditorium 'The Venue'.
 In 2011, Leeds Conservatoire was awarded All-Steinway School status, becoming the only conservatoire in England to have 90% of its pianos from the Steinway family.

 Leeds Conservatoire became a wholly owned subsidiary of Leeds City College in August 2011, and is now a member of the Luminate Education Group.
 In 2018, the conservatoire regained its status as a Higher Education Institution.

 Organisation

 Affiliations

 Leeds Conservatoire is partnered with Berklee College of Music as part of the Berklee International Network.
 Leeds Conservatoire is also a member of Conservatoires UK and partner of the European Association of Conservatoires.

 Academic profile

 Admission

-Leeds Conservatoire was dissolved as a Higher Education institution in 2009 after merging with Leeds City College.
-After regaining Higher Education status in June 2018, Leeds Conservatoire will again be listed on university league tables.
+Leeds Conservatoire was dissolved as a Higher Education institution in 2009 after merging with Leeds City College, regaining Higher Education status in June 2018.